ea-czech-republic/eagxprague.org/english.md

 <img src="images/speakers/johannes-treutlein.jpg">
 <div class="desc">
 <p>
-<i>Johannes Treutlein</i> works on growth at <a href="https://sentience-politics.org/">Sentience Politics</a>,
-an organization whose aim is reducing suffering of all conscious beings.
-He also works on communicating and spreading the idea of Effective Altruism among animal advocacy groups.
-In his talk, he will talk about <b>positive and negative possible future outcomes</b> and <b>what actions can we take today to secure a good future free of suffering</b>.
+Johannes Treutlein works on growth at the Effective Altruism Foundation and their research division, the Foundational Research Institute.
+He is responsible for communicating and spreading the idea of Effective Altruism among universities in the German-speaking area.
+In his talk, he will talk about positive and negative possible future outcomes and what actions can we take today to secure a good future free of suffering.
 </p>
 </div>
 </div>